Critical Thinking at Work: Asking the Right Questions to Get to the Truth

 • Do you know a related problem?

-• Can you restate your problem?
+• Can you restate your problem—more generally or more specifically?

 • Can the rules be changed?

-• What are the best, worst and most probable cases you can imagine?
+• What are the best, worst, and most probable cases you can imagine?

-The plan
+The Plan

-• Can you solve the whole problem?
+• Can you solve the whole problem, or just part of it?

 • What would you like the resolution to be?